 Proliferative diabetic retinopathy is a more advanced stage of retinopathy in which many blood vessels in the eye have closed themselves off, preventing proper blood flow to the eyes.
 As a result, the retina begins to grow new blood vessels to attempt to make up for blood not being carried to the eyes through the now closed blood vessels.
 These new blood vessels are abnormal, however, and are not able to supply the retina with proper blood flow.
 At the same time, the new blood vessels often create scar tissue that may cause the retina to wrinkle or detach.
 Proliferative diabetic retinopathy is generally more serious and sight threatening than non-proliferative retinopathy because of the possibility of very serious complications such as traction retinal detachment, in which the wrinkling of the retina causes distortions in vision and may become very severe if large parts of the macula or retina become detached.

 People with diabetes are also at significantly increased risk of developing cataracts, a clouding of the vision caused by clumps of protein forming in the lens of the eye.
 Although cataracts usually affect people in their elderly years, diabetics tend to develop cataracts at a younger age, and their condition progresses much faster.
 In cataracts that cause significant blockage of the lens, the lens must be removed and replaced by an artificial lens in order to restore vision.
 This is not without risks, however.
 Studies have shown that a person's retinopathy can worsen and glaucoma may start to develop as a result of removing and replacing the lens.

 It is important to have regular eye exams to monitor for warning signs of these and other conditions that result from diabetes.
-For more information, contact Dr. Robertson-Woods today.
+For more information, contact Dr. Marianne Hopkins today.